 School Meals

-However, many more families experience food insecurity but don’t meet the strict federal income requirements for assistance.
+Did you know that nearly 40% of students in Blaine County struggle with food insecurity?
+Many more families experience food insecurity but don’t meet the strict federal income requirements for assistance.
 As a result, these households fall into a difficult gap – earning too much to qualify for federal support, but not enough to consistently afford nutritious meals.

 We are committed to helping families who do not qualify for federal meal programs but still struggle to afford school meals.
 Hunger should not stand in the way of a child’s education.